CAPA's Position on Biosimilars

 We have created the video below to help explain the different types of medications you may take to manage your arthritis.
 We encourage you to ask your healthcare providers questions about your medications to help you best manage your arthritis.

 CAPA believes biosimilars are another important treatment option for patients, and we've explained the major differences between small molecule, biologic, and biosimilar drugs, too.
-We have also created a presentation to accompany our position paper and explain a bit more about the different types of drugs (small molecule, biologic, generic, SEBs).

 The Biosimilar Focus Group Project Report, The Arthritis Society (TAS), Mar 2017